Behavioral Signals, Responsibility Design

 Iteration

-Unlike a regular story game, it gives penalties to make players feel responsibility
+Unlike a regular story game, it gives penalties to make players feel responsibility.

-Unlike a regular story game, it gives penalties to make players feel responsibility
+Unlike a regular story game, it gives penalties to make players feel responsibility.

-AS-IS: Routine-based basic pet care
+AS-IS: Routine-based basic pet care.

-TO-BE: Enhanced immersion & retention through pet traits and responsibility features
+TO-BE: Enhanced immersion & retention through pet traits

 User Interaction Scenario